Sound level meter: Pattern approval and periodic testing

 A problem in selecting a sound level meter is "How do you know if it complies with its claimed standard?"
 This is a difficult question and IEC 61672 part 2 tries to answer this by the concept of "pattern approval".
 A manufacturer has to supply instruments to a national laboratory which tests one of them and if it meets its claims issue a formal Pattern Approval certificate.
 In Europe, the most common approval is often considered to be that from the PTB in Germany (Physikalisch-Technische Bundesanstalt).
 If a manufacturer cannot show at least one model in his range that has such approval, it is reasonable to be wary, but the cost of this approval militates against any manufacturer having all his range approved.
 Inexpensive sound level meters (under $200) are unlikely to have a Pattern Approval and may produce incorrect measurement results.

 Even the most accurate approved sound level meter must be regularly checked for sensitivity—what most people loosely call 'calibration'.
 The procedures for periodic testing are defined within IEC61672.3-2013.
 To ensure accuracy in periodic testing, procedures should be carried out by a facility that can produce results traceable to International Laboratory Accreditation Cooperation, or other local International Laboratory Accreditation Cooperation signatories.

 For a simple single level and frequency check, units consisting of a computer controlled generator with additional sensors to correct for humidity, temperature, battery voltage and static pressure can be used.
 The output of the generator is fed to a transducer in a half-inch cavity into which the sound level meter microphone is inserted.
-The acoustic level generated is 94 dB which is 1 pascal and is at a frequency of 1 kHz where all the frequency weightings have the same sensitivity.
+The sound level generated is 94 dB, which corresponds to a root-mean-square sound pressure of 1 pascal and is at a frequency of 1 kHz where all the frequency weightings have the same sensitivity.

 For a complete sound level meter check, periodic testing outlined in IEC61672.3-2013 should be carried out.
 These tests excite the sound level meter across the entire frequency and dynamic range ensuring compliance with expected design goals defined in IEC61672.1-2013.